Anjali1822/FinalProject/README.md

 ## Objective

 The primary objective of this project is to develop a Python-based system for machine learning model implementation, image processing, and object detection.
-By leveraging Python, OpenCV, and other technologies, the system will automate flower counting tasks with high precision and efficiency.
+By leveraging Python, YOLO, and other technologies, the system will automate flower counting tasks with high precision and efficiency.

 ## Methodology and Technologies

 - **Python:** Implement machine learning model for counting and classification tasks.
-- **OpenCV:** Perform image processing tasks and object detection.
+- **YOLOv8:** Perform image processing tasks and object detection.
 - **Drone Configuration:** Set up hardware components for drone flight.
 - **Ground Control Software:** Monitor and control drone flight.
 - **User Interface:** Develop UI for real-time video reception and display of final output.